-The launch of Liverpool City Region’s ‘Black Music Action Group’
+Launch of Liverpool City Region’s ‘Black Music Action Group’

 The Liverpool City Region (LCR) Music Board’s Black Music Action Group has launched its BLM Manifesto as part of ON RECORD 2021, a festival celebrating and exploring Black music across the city region, at a public event at the British Music Experience.

-Liverpool City Region Music recently hosted an event at the British Music Experience, to officially launch its sub-group, the Black Music Action Group and the Music Board’s recently published Black Lives Matter Manifesto.
+Liverpool City Region Music Board recently hosted an event at the British Music Experience, to officially launch its sub-group, the Black Music Action Group and the Music Board’s recently published Black Lives Matter Manifesto.
 The event was part of ON RECORD 2021, a festival celebrating and exploring Black music across the city region, at a public event at the British Music Experience.

-The Black Music Action Group is collaboration music industry professionals with a wealth of experience and a cross-section of skills and experience; who come together to redress imbalance and proactively create a sustainable and dynamic sector that supports black artists across all music genres.
+The Black Music Action Group is a collaboration of music industry professionals with a wealth of experience and a cross-section of skills and experience; who come together to redress imbalance and proactively create a sustainable and dynamic sector that supports black artists across all music genres.

 A key component of this pivotal launch was the announcement of the ReMap project, which explores the challenges in establishing music careers experienced by Black musicians and industry practitioners living and working in the Liverpool City Region (LCR).
-A collaboration between ON RECORD and the Institute of Popular at the University of Liverpool (UoL).
+A collaboration between ON RECORD and the Institute of Popular Music at the University of Liverpool (UoL).

 On Record event curator, and lead on the LCR Black Music Action Group Yaw Owusu said: “The research seeks to address three key questions: